sumaiyaazad/Study-of-SaShA/README.md

 ## Abstract

 Collaborative filtering (CF) is a widely used technique for recommender systems.
 It is based on the assumption that users with similar preferences tend to rate items similarly.
 However, this assumption is violated in the presence of shilling attacks.
-In this paper, we propose a novel approach to detect shilling attacks in CF-based recommendation systems.
-We use the knowledge graph (KG) to detect shilling attacks.
-We propose a novel KG-based shilling attack detection (KG-SAD) approach that uses the KG to detect shilling attacks.
-We evaluate our approach on two real-world datasets.
-The results show that our approach outperforms the state-of-the-art approaches in terms of precision, recall, and F1-score.

 ## Requirements